 This is the app – https://apps.garmin.com/…/2750f280-82f4-4f21-a32c-57acc7ce4…

-You need to know how to install apps on your watch, the only way I know is via Garmin Express on my PC.
+You need to know how to install apps on your watch, the way I used was via Garmin Express on my PC but you can also use the Garmin app on your phone.
 Once you do you’ll get a new menu item on your watch for IQ Apps (if you’ve never installed an app on it).
 The dynamicWatch app will then give you a url to go to and enter the code it displays, and you’ll need to register an account and give it permission to access your garmin account.
 Then you’ll be able to create routes and (more importantly) import gpx route files to your account.
 You’ll only be able to set one route as active at a time (no big deal I guess), but from the looks of it it will update the routes on your watch via the usual BT link from your phone.
 You can download the routes from the website via the download link under each map (right click and “save as”).

 It should work with a few Garmin devices that don’t have native route support, e.g. the the 230 and 235 that I know a few of us have.

 It’s not all-singing, all-dancing, and looks like it just shows you your current position and the route outline (i.e. it’s not like sat-nav, it doesn’t tell you when to turn or show you a detailed map).
 I think you can zoom the map in (my photo shows it zoomed out to max).
 But it’s better than nothing I guess, and it’s free!